 During clinical trials, treatment was discontinued due to side effects in 14.8% of patients treated with roflumilast and 9.9% of patients treated with placebo.
 The most common side effects leading to roflumilast discontinuation were diarrhea and nausea.
-Serious side effects, whether considered drug-related or not by investigators, which occurred more often in patients treated with roflumilast included diarrhea, atrial fibrillation, lung cancer, prostate cancer, acute pancreatitis, and acute renal failure.
+Serious side effects, whether considered drug-related or not by investigators, which occurred more often in patients treated with roflumilast included diarrhea, atrial fibrillation, lung cancer, prostate cancer, acute pancreatitis, and acute renal failure.[Ref]

 Psychiatric side effects have included increased psychiatric adverse reactions (5.9%) including insomnia (2.4%), anxiety (1.4%), and depression (1.2%).
-Instances of suicidal ideation and behavior (including suicide attempt and completed suicide) have been reported.
+Instances of suicidal ideation and behavior (including suicide attempt and completed suicide) have been reported.[Ref]

 Gastrointestinal side effects have included diarrhea (9.5%), nausea (4.7%), and acute pancreatitis.
-Abdominal pain, dyspepsia, gastritis, and vomiting have been reported in 1% to 2% of patients.
+Abdominal pain, dyspepsia, gastritis, and vomiting have been reported in 1% to 2% of patients.[Ref]

 Metabolic side effects have included weight loss (7.5%).

-Nervous system side effects have included headache (4.4%), dizziness (2.1%), and tremor (1% to 2%).
+Nervous system side effects have included headache (4.4%), dizziness (2.1%), and tremor (1% to 2%).[Ref]

 Other side effects have included decreased appetite (2.1%).

-Musculoskeletal side effects have included back pain (3.2%) and muscle spasms (1% to 2%).
+Musculoskeletal side effects have included back pain (3.2%) and muscle spasms (1% to 2%).[Ref]

-Respiratory side effects have included influenza (2.8%), rhinitis (1% to 2%), and sinusitis (1% to 2%).
+Respiratory side effects have included influenza (2.8%), rhinitis (1% to 2%), and sinusitis (1% to 2%).[Ref]

-Genitourinary side effects have included urinary tract infection (1% to 2%).
+Genitourinary side effects have included urinary tract infection (1% to 2%).[Ref]

-Cardiovascular side effects have included atrial fibrillation.
+Cardiovascular side effects have included atrial fibrillation.[Ref]

 Oncologic side effects have included lung cancer and prostate cancer.

-Renal side effects have included acute renal failure.
+Renal side effects have included acute renal failure.[Ref]

-More roflumilast resources
+More about roflumilast

-Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date, and complete, but no guarantee is made to that effect.
+Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date and complete, but no guarantee is made to that effect.
 In addition, the drug information contained herein may be time sensitive and should not be utilized as a reference resource beyond the date hereof.
-This information does not endorse drugs, diagnose patients, or recommend therapy.
-This drug information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
-The absence of a warning for a given drug or drug combination in no way should be construed to indicate that the drug of drug combination is safe, effective, or appropriate for any given patient.
-Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of information provided.
+This material does not endorse drugs, diagnose patients, or recommend therapy.
+This information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
+The absence of a warning for a given drug or combination thereof in no way should be construed to indicate safety, effectiveness, or appropriateness for any given patient.
+Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of materials provided.
 The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
-If you have questions about the drugs you are taking, check with your doctor, nurse, or pharmacist.
+If you have questions about the substances you are taking, check with your doctor, nurse, or pharmacist.